brucedkyle/architectures/docs/sustainableenterprise/assetlifecycle.md

 ## Business problem

-The business problem consists of two major parts:
+The business problem consists of lifecycle asset management and proper asset disposal.

+Automate procurement, maintenance to support more than tens of thousands or assets and improves inspector productivity and reduce safety incidents.

+Then when the asset is at end of life:

-- First is the management (collection, transportation, recycling treatment or disposal) of hazardous and nonhazardous special waste that comes from internal operations (e.g., facility operations, on-site waste water treatment, research, manufacturing processes, and environmental remediation programs).
+- Management (including monitor the collection, transportation, recycling treatment or disposal) of hazardous and nonhazardous special waste that comes from internal operations (e.g., facility operations, on-site waste water treatment, research, manufacturing processes, and environmental remediation programs).
 Such byproducts are reduced and recycle when possible, followed by treatment and disposal (incinerated and/or sent to landfills).
 - Second are products or their parts and components that have reached their intended end of life (a.k.a PELM).
 These materials may be generated from your own operations or by your clients.
 These PELM materials may still have value and can be refurbished and resold or, may be disassembled and their parts harvested for reuse or scrapped.

 The output of the scrapping process may involve recoverable materials (e.g., ferrous and non-ferrous metals, precious metals, glass, plastics, etc.) that have intrinsic value and are sold in secondary commodity markets, or waste materials (e.g., non-recyclable packaging material, non-recyclable plastics, shredder fluff, etc.) that have no value and require proper treatment or disposal.